 I know I need to hear this warning from the Master to whom I am responsible for those servants entrusted to my care.
 This second parable makes it very clear that all Christian leadership is to be modelled after the Lord who serves.
 And we are accountable to him.
+And, I might add, this is also true for those in our world who wield political power.

 We began with Jesus' exhortation to be ready because we don't know when he will return.
 How can we be ready?
 Not by abusing others or indulging ourselves.
 Rather by using the gifts he has given us in humble service, after the pattern of his own service.
 And even as we wait that coming day, a day of celebration and feasting, such is his love for us that our master himself has slipped out of the banquet to serve and feed you and me his servants even now.
 He stoops to wash our feet.
 He gives his life for us on the tree.
 He feeds us with his own body and blood, tokens of his love.
 He invites us to share at his table a foretaste of the banquet to come.
-If that is how our master serves us even now, will you wait for him, dressed and ready to serve?
+If that is how our master serves us even now, will you try and play the Lord?
+Or will you give yourself to him, become his servant, and let him serve you, even as you wait for him, dressed and ready to serve?